solita/solita.github.com/_posts/2017-10-04-Law-of-quality.md

 ### If the system properly handles dates, characters and money, it has good quality.

 I have been talking about it every now and then for quite some time.
 It seems to hold true in the world of professional software development where I work as years pass by.
 Most of the real world systems handle characters and dates in some fashion, and getting these two right is a major challenge even if money is not involved.
+The law sets a sufficient condition; I rarely see a software system of non-trivial size which got all these right.

-This post examines the difficulties of these three aspects through some examples to shed some light into why it's actually quite difficult.
-I believe I have never seen a software system of non-trivial size which got all these right.
+This post examines the difficulties in these three matters to shed some light into why it's actually quite difficult.
+The intention is not deal with these subjects a in thorough manner - that would fill a book I'm not qualified to write.

 ## Dates